rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 # File System

-In this chapter you will learn how to work with files systems.
+In this chapter, you will learn how to work with file systems.

 ****

-**Objectives** : In this chapter, future Linux administrators will learn how to:
+**Objectives**: In this chapter, future Linux administrators will learn how to:

 :heavy_check_mark: manage partitions on disk;
 :heavy_check_mark: use LVM for a better use of disk resources;